TN 9 (01-18)

 a copy of the results of an election which authorized the dissolution.

-Only one document in this situation is needed to establish dissolution.
+In this situation, only one document is needed to establish dissolution.

-Where the dissolution resulted from the authorization of a legislative body (e.g., State Legislature, County Council, City Council, etc.), acceptable evidence would be proof that the legislative authorization had been carried out with either:
+Where the dissolution resulted from the authorization of a legislative body (for example, State Legislature, County Council, City Council, etc.), acceptable evidence would be proof that the legislative authorization had been carried out with either:

 a reference (e.g., law review, Bar journal, legal periodical, legislative history journal, legal or legislative website, etc.) to the legislative authorization, or